This happened last Friday, when we had a ‘misadventure’:

 There’s three of us, sitting squished in the back seat as the car weaves and is corrected, and we’re getting more and more nervous.
 A sense of self-preservation paces and fidgets in the back of our minds.
 Our hypothalamus is poised for flight or fight.

 “Obvio obvio obvio.
 Hey, who does this dude think he is?
 Orale tu pinche maricon joto.”

 This is what happens when you go ‘adventuring’.
-Things go wrong.
-The designated return ride was supposed to meet us at mile 5 at 10:30pm, if in case we hadn’t returned to the entrance by then.
-So we had continued to the the dam, coasting the whole ten miles until the road dead-ended.
-At this moment we still didn’t know where our return ride was.
-(The canyon had no signal.)
+Things go awry.
+A designated return ride was supposed to meet us at 10:30pm, if we hadn’t looped back to the entrance by 10, and we had continued to the the dam, coasting the whole ten miles until the road dead-ended.
+At this moment we still didn’t know where our return ride was, and the canyon after the midpoint had no signal.

 We had actually turned down several rides, offered by drivers in even worst shape that this guy.
-Twice before we’d hitched rides, once with the local police when they made their usual rounds.
-The second time I had jumped into a car, it had promptly reversed a back wheel over the 30-meter cliff.
+Twice before we’d hitched rides, once with the local police when they made their usual rounds, and the second time that I had jumped into a car, it had promptly reversed a back wheel over the 30-meter cliff.
 This third ride is stretching my luck.

 At least this guy stayed on the road, and all-in-all his friends seemed unworried.